-- Kanlaon Volcano is at Alert Level 1, which means that it is at low-level volcanic unrest; - Alert Level 1 indicates slight increase in volcanic earthquake and steam / gas activity.
+- Kanlaon Volcano is at Alert Level 1, which means that it is at low-level volcanic unrest.4 - Alert Level 1 indicates slight increase in volcanic earthquake and steam/gas activity.
 Sporadic explosions from the summit crater or new vents.
 Notable increase in the temperature, acidity and volcanic gas concentrations of monitored springs and fumaroles.
-Slight inflation or swelling of the edifice; - The local government units (LGUs) and the public are strongly reminded that entry into the 4-kilometer radius Permanent Danger Zone (PDZ) is strictly prohibited due
+Slight inflation or swelling of the edifice.

-&lt;sup>1 Canlaon City Official website (www.canlaoncity.gov.ph)
+1 Canlaon City Official website (www.canlaoncity.gov.ph)

-&lt;sup>2 Department of Science and Technology - Philippine Institute of Volcanology and Seismology (DOST-PHIVOLCS)
+2 Department of Science and Technology - Philippine Institute of Volcanology and Seismology (DOST-PHIVOLCS)

-&lt;sup>3 Philippine Statistics Authority (PSA), May 2020
+3 Philippine Statistics Authority (PSA), May 2020

-&lt;sup>4 Based on the latest DOST-PHIVOLCS Advisory issued on 11 August 2022, 5AM to the further possibilities of sudden and hazardous steam-driven or phreatic eruptions;
+4 Based on the latest DOST-PHIVOLCS Advisory issued on 27 August 2022, 5AM

-- Civil aviation authorities must also advise pilots to avoid flying close to the volcano's summit as ejecta from any sudden phreatic eruption can be hazardous to aircraft; and, - DOST-PHIVOLCS is closely monitoring Kanlaon Volcano's activity and any new development will be relayed to all concerned.
+- The local government units (LGUs) and the public are strongly reminded that entry into the 4-km radius PDZ is strictly prohibited due to the further possibilities of sudden and hazardous steam-driven or phreatic eruptions. - Civil aviation authorities must also advise pilots to avoid flying close to the volcano's summit as ejecta from any sudden phreatic eruption can be hazardous to aircraft. - DOST-PHIVOLCS is closely monitoring Kanlaon Volcano's activity and any new development will be relayed to all concerned.